View on GitHub

 Per default, OCSS comes with a data provider, that fetches certain data fields from the according OCS-Elasticsearch index.
 This can be used to provide suggestions for categories, brands and product titles for example.

-For more advanced scenarios a data provider must be implemented and added to the classpath using “Java’s ServiceLoader mechanism”.
+For more advanced scenarios the “SuggestDataProvider” interface must be implemented and added to the classpath according to the “Java’s ServiceLoader mechanism”.

 back to top